Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Learnt to make time series forecasts using ETS models on alteryx

 **Thoughts:** ETS models can account for seasonality in time series data

+## Day 34 (28/02/2021) | ARIMA models

+* Studied lesson 3 of the Time series forecasting course on Udacity
+    * Learnt about ARIMA and seasonal ARIMA models
+    * Learnt abut the Auto Regressive, Integrated and the moving average properties of time series data
+    * Learnt how to read ACF and PACF plots
+    * Learnt how to make a time series plot stationary (by differencing)
+    * Learnt to make time series forecasts using ARIMA models on alteryx

+**Thoughts:** ARIMA models account for seasonality better than ETS models